- This event has passed.

 Waite Agriculture, Food and Wine Seminar Series

 Please come along to this campus-wide seminar series.
-One week we will hear from a group leader or a visitor to the campus and the following week from two ECR/MCRs from the Waite Future Leaders cohort.
+Each week we will hear from a group leader, ECR/MCRs or a visitor to the campus.
 Come and hear about great science going on across the campus, up the road or across the sea!
 Expand your network and find new collaborators!